insidewhy/rxjs-websockets/readme.markdown

 // this subject queues as necessary to ensure every message is delivered const input$ = new QueueingSubject<string>()

-// queue up a request to be sent when the websocket connects, if Subject
+// queue up a request to be sent when the websocket connects input$.next('some data')
-// was used instead of QueueingSubject this request would not be delivered input$.next('some data')

 // create the websocket observable, does *not* open the websocket connection const socket$ = makeWebSocketObservable('ws://localhost/websocket-path')

 const messages$: Observable<WebSocketPayload> = socket$.pipe(
-  switchMap((getResponses: GetWebSocketResponses) => {
+  // the observable produces a value once the websocket has been opened switchMap((getResponses: GetWebSocketResponses) => {
-    // The connection is attempted lazily, i.e. not when makeWebSocketObservable is
-    // called but when socket$ is subscribed to. console.log('connected to websocket')
+    console.log('websocket opened')
     return getResponses(input$)
   }),
   share(),
 )

-// the websocket connection is created during the `subscribe` call. const messagesSubscription: Subscription = messages.subscribe( (message: string) => {
+const messagesSubscription: Subscription = messages.subscribe(
+  (message: string) => {
     console.log('received message:', message)
+    // respond to server
     input$.next('i got your message')
   },
   (error: Error) => {